Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 Its wings are a mottled brown or gray, with a yellow line running along the edges near the collar.
 The abdomen also has a yellowish band along the sides.

-The larvae of this species feed on grasses and other low vegetation, making it a pest in agricultural areas.
+This species’ larvae feed on grasses and other low vegetation, making it a pest in agricultural areas.

 The larval stage can last up to two years, and they overwinter as pupae in the soil.
 These types of moths in North Carolina are most active in the spring and summer months.

-The Yellow-collared Scape Moth is an important pollinator in agricultural fields and can be seen flying near flowers and crops during the day.
+The Yellow-collared Scape Moth is an important pollinator in agricultural fields.
+During the day, it can be seen flying near flowers and crops.

-This species is also known for being one of the few moths attracted to artificial light at night, making it easy to observe and identify.
+This species is also known for being among the few moths attracted to artificial light at night, making it easy to observe and identify.

 33. White-Marked Tussock Moth

-The White-marked Tussock Moth (Orgyia leucostigma) is a moth species found in North Carolina.
+The White-marked Tussock Moth (Orgyia leucostigma) is a moth species in North Carolina.

 This moth species is widely distributed throughout North America, extending from southern Canada to Central America.